pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

   employee.department = "Software";
 ```

-We added the *department* property to the *employee* object above with value **Software**.
+We've added the *department* property to the *employee* object above with value **Software**.

-We can also add a property by using the bracket notation:
+We can also add a property, by using the bracket notation:

 ```js
 employee['department'] = "Software";
 ```

 It does the same thing as the previous example, but we can have invalid property identifiers in the string.

 ```js
 employee['department-name'] = "Software";